 The openSuSE guys built a nice selfservice Linux package construction solution, which I believe was originally named openSuSE Build Service (OBS).
 Later it was renamed to OpenBuild Service to reflect the capability of building packages for more distros than just openSuSE.

 To protect the each Linux distribution community, the creators of each package management solution thought about signing the repository contents and packages with GPG keys.
-It was very inteligent and very useful as a basic hygienic measure.
+It was very intelligent and very useful as a basic hygienic/safety measure.

 Such GPG signature functionality is included in OBS.